 Goats love to scatter hay all over, sleep in it, poop on it... in other words, they seem to enjoy wasting hay.
 And once their hay hits the ground, they're not going to eat it.

-Plus your goats are more likely to suffer from internal parasites if they eat hay off the ground.
-Providing their hay in a feeder is more hygenic and will also help to cut waste.
+If they do eat hay off the ground, your goats are more likely to suffer from internal parasites.
+Providing their hay in a feeder is more hygenic, will help prevent parasites, and will also help to cut waste.

 This iron hay rack can be screwed into a wooden wall or attached to a fence.

 You can compare Amazon's currently available hay racks here.
-The one I have, which is pictured in my photo below, goes in and out of stock.
+The one I have, which is pictured in my photo above, goes in and out of stock.
+If you can find it in stock, I highly recommend it.
+Mine has lasted years - in fact, it has lasted for decades!

-Be sure to check right below the current price for any available coupon savings.
-Check the box and the coupon will be applied at checkout.
+Be sure to check right below the listed current price for any available coupon savings.
+If you find that one is available, check the box and the coupon will be applied at checkout.

 Choose a hay feeder that is sturdy and heavy enough to withstand a goat's shenanigans.
 If you plan to hang it on a fence, use the sturdiest part of your fencing, such as where the fence is attached to a t-post.